benspaghetti/benspaghetti.github.io/bendover.md

 ---
 layout: page
-title: The Adventures of Ben Dover - Choose Your Own Story
+title: Ben Dover
 ---

+# The Adventures of Ben Dover - Choose Your Own Story
 [Enter the story](story)